 Recent Battles Down South

-As the weather turns cold, fare wars are heating up on flights to get somewhere warm this winter and beyond.
+As the weather turned cold, fare wars heated up on flights to get somewhere warm this winter and beyond.
 And airlines are getting even more aggressive: We’ve noticed an undeniable uptick in airlines going after each others’ customers with cheap fares.

 But just because one airline is attacking a competitor’s hubs does not mean that airline will respond with similar price cuts to the same destination.
 Often, it’s just the opposite.
 In this case, American Airlines decided to shift its focus by lowering fares to San Juan, Puerto Rico (SJU) rather than the Virgin Islands.
 The result was some unbelievably low fares from Delta hubs to Puerto Rico.

 Finding a cheap flight to the warmth of Costa Rica isn’t always an easy task.
 But thanks to the resurgence of some fare wars between Delta and United, that has changed recently.
-United slashed flights to San Jose (SJO) below $300 from multiple Delta hubs – for a flexible main cabin economy fare that can be changed or canceled, and even includes free seat assignment
+United slashed flights to San Jose (SJO) below $300 from multiple Delta hubs – for a flexible main cabin economy fare that can be changed or canceled and even includes free seat assignment, unlike the cheapest United basic economy tickets.

 Lately, airlines have taken their fare wars even farther south, with intense price battles between all three major U.S. airlines.
 American, Delta, and United all took aim at opposing hubs by chopping fares to Bogotá, Colombia (BOG), leading to some of the cheapest fares to the Colombian capital we’ve ever seen.